kitian616/jekyll-TeXt-theme/case-study.md

 The simplest option was to have the Monitoring Service directly transmit updated cron job information to the Listening Service.
-This request to the Listening Service notified the Service of the existence of management data and delivered it.
+As shown below, the Monitoring Service makes an HTTP request to the Listening Service containing the data, triggering the Listening Service to invoke a Linking Client script that writes the data from the request body to the crontab.

 This approach worked fine in the locally hosted version of our application.
 Still, it introduced a notable vulnerability over multiple nodes: if not appropriately secured, each Listening Service would become a potential entry point for malicious actors to inject unauthorized cron jobs.

 [4.9]

-This vulnerability led us to an alternative set of steps:
+As seen in the Management section, this vulnerability led us to an alternative set of steps:

 1. The Monitoring Service would send a request to the Listening Service notifying it that there were new modified jobs (but would not include the management data itself)
 2. The Listening Service would trigger the `sundial update` script to request those job modifications from the Monitoring Service

 While more complex, this decoupling isolates the notification of new job modifications from the actual job modifications.
-Management data is transmitted only as a response to a request to the monitoring services API.
+Management data is transmitted only as a response to a request to the Monitoring Service's API, which is secured using API Keys (discussed in the Security Considerations section).

 As long as the Monitoring Service and remote server remain secure, this approach hinders malicious actors from altering our crontabs via requests to the Listening Service.